A Proposal for Early Career Representation on the ESA Governing Board

 By Carly Tribull, Ph.D.

-This month, Entomological Society of America members will vote on a proposed bylaws change that would add an Early Career Professional Representative to the ESA Governing Board.
+This fall, Entomological Society of America members will vote on a proposed bylaws change that would add an Early Career Professional Representative to the ESA Governing Board.
 This position would complement the existing Student Representative and representatives for each of the ESA Sections and Branches on the Governing Board.
-Voting on the measure opens July 19 and closes on August 18.
+Voting on the measure will open in mid-September and close mid-October 2021.

 As chair of the ESA Early Career Professionals (ECP) Committee, I hope you’ll take a moment here to learn about why ECP members are seeking this change.
 If you are an ESA member, it’s important to understand why an ECP Representative to the Governing Board can benefit your professional society.
 And, even if you’re not an ESA member, this change can have important impacts on the entomology profession and insect science at large.